damienbouffard/Peak_alplakes/README.md

 ## Overview

-This repository contains a Jupyter Notebook (`scripts/1D_visualisation_simstrat.ipynb`) with utilities to visualise 1D lake model output (Simstrat-like `T_out.dat`).
-The notebook provides functions to:
+This repository contains Jupyter Notebook with utilities to visualise 1D lake model output (Simstrat-like `T_out.dat`) and 3D lake model output.
+Model output can be accessed from Alplakes: https://www.alplakes.eawag.ch

 - Plot a temperature heatmap (depth vs time).
 - Extract and plot a time series at the nearest available depth (with aggregation options).